ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-starter-kit/overview.md

 This network is especially vital in scenarios where traditional communication systems fail, such as during disasters.
 Empowering individuals and groups within the HAM radio community and beyond, Meshtastic ensures connectivity when it's needed most.

 The Meshtastic Starter Kit is our most popular offering, ideal for DIY enthusiasts.
-This kit includes a range of WisBlock nRF52840 core modules, sensor modules, enclosures, and a high-gain 2&nbsp;dBi Rubber Antenna.
+This kit includes a range of WisBlock nRF52840 core modules, sensor modules, enclosures, and a high-gain 2 dBi Rubber Antenna.
 Customize your node, repeater, tracker, or weather station with various modular options.

 ## Product Features